Matu-sunuwawa/Django-Channels/README.md

 <p>
   To call the view, we need to map it to a URL - and for this we need a URLconf. create a file called `urls.py` in chat directory.

-  In the chat/urls.py file include the following code:
+  Put the following code in chat/urls.py:
 </p>

 ```